electronicwhisper/pixel-shaders/dev/book/ch2.md

 In addition to arithmetic operations, GLSL has several built-in mathematical *functions* that are very useful.

 We'll start with `abs` which takes the *absolute value* of a number.
 It takes negative numbers to the positive version of the number and leaves positive numbers the same.
+For example:

 <div class="evaluator">abs(-2.)</div>